Colorado River in Glenwood Springs, Colorado

 Brief History of the Colorado River

-White Water Rafting Trips
+Whitewater Rafting Trips

-Located in Glenwood Canyon, the Shoshone Rapids are a must experience in Western Colorado.
+Located in Glenwood Canyon, Shoshone Rapids rafting is a must-do experience in Western Colorado.
 The 2,000-foot-tall canyon walls create a magnificent backdrop to what is often referred to as the “Baby Grand Canyon.”
-With individual rapids named “Man Eater,” “The Wall,” “Tombstone,” and “Entrance Exam,” these Class III rapids are a splash-tastic way to spend a warm Colorado summer day.
-At high water in late May to early June, the river can gain water from snowmelt, reaching expansive levels up to and above 20,000 CFS (cubic feet per second).
+With individual rapids named “Man Eater,” “The Wall,” “Tombstone,” and “Entrance Exam,” these Class III-IV rapids are an excellent way to spend a warm Colorado summer day.
+At high water in late May to early June, the river captures water from snowmelt, reaching expansive levels up to and above 20,000 CFS (cubic feet per second).